-- 8. If the rule is to be applied to traffic coming in on a specific port, select the Proxy Port from the drop down list. - 9.
-To specify an alias name to send to Filtering Service, open Advanced Settings and select Aliasing.
+- 11. To specify an alias name to send to Filtering Service, enable Aliasing.
 In the field, specify the name to use.
-If no name is specified (the entry field is left blank), Web Security will behave as configured when servicing requests that do not include a user name.
-For more information about aliasing, see Unknown users and the 'alias' option. - 10.
+If the field is left blank, Web Security behaves as configured when servicing requests that do not include a user name.
+For more information about aliasing, see Unknown users and the 'alias' option. - 12.
 In DC List, enter the IP address and port number of the primary domain controller.
 If no port is specified, Content Gateway uses port 139.